Chef Carrie's Luscious Swiss Meringue Buttercream Recipe

 One of best parts of this recipe is its flexibility.

-"You could get away with using brown sugar to make a brown sugar buttercream, coconut sugar too," she says.
-"Date sugar might give you some problems because of the texture in the dates, but would be delicious."
+"You could get away with using brown sugar to make a brown sugar buttercream, coconut sugar too," says Chef Carrie.
+"Date sugar might give you some problems because of the texture in the dates, but [it] would be delicious."

-Chef Carrie also suggests using half salted butter and half unsalted butter to created a salted-caramel-esque flavor.
-You can also substitute the egg whites for aquafaba (the liquid from a can of chickpeas) and the butter for a plant-based fat source to veganize the recipe.
+She also suggests using half salted butter and half unsalted butter to create a salted caramel-like flavor.
+Additionally, you can veganize the recipe by substituting aquafaba (the liquid from a can of chickpeas) for the egg whites and a plant-based fat source for the butter.

-In total, the process takes only about twenty minutes or so and yields a fluffy, smooth buttercream that's perfect for piping.
+In total, the process takes about twenty minutes and yields a fluffy, smooth buttercream that's perfect for piping.

-Watch Chef Carrie's entire step-by-step process in the video below, then use the recipe to make it at home.
+Watch Chef Carrie's step-by-step process in the video below, then use the recipe to make Swiss meringue buttercream at home.

 Recipe